Studiosity/grover/README.md

 ```

 #### Adding cookies
-If you need to set cookies to your new page instance, just pass them along like this (please note that the only required properties are `name` and `value`.
-Check [.setCookies](https://github.com/puppeteer/puppeteer/blob/master/docs/api.md#pagesetcookiecookies) docs):
+To set request cookies when requesting a URL, pass an array of hashes as such
+_N.B._ Only the `name` and `value` properties are required.
+See [page.setCookies](https://github.com/puppeteer/puppeteer/blob/master/docs/api.md#pagesetcookiecookies) documentation for more details.

 ```ruby
 myCookies = [